gojushin/EnvironmentLodTools/README.md

       └── 📄 ...
   ```

+### Known Issues

+#### The UI freezes once "Start" is pressed in the GUI

+This behavior occurs because, in Python, two event loops cannot run concurrently in the same thread.
+This limitation stems from the environment in which the application is currently executed.
+I plan to address this in a future update by running the two event loops of PySide and Blender-as-a-module in separate threads and connecting them via IPC.

+Do not worry though, since even if the GUI freezes, the processing will still take place.
+As a workaround for now, I instead made the console visible.

 ### Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.